oneofthezombies/kill-tree/README.md

 If you want to send another signal, you can enter that signal as the second parameter.
 Below is an example of sending a `SIGKILL` signal to a process with process ID `777` and to all child processes.

-ℹ️ _Also, signals are ignored on Windows platforms._

 ```sh
 kill-tree 777 SIGKILL